deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_20_0.png)

-> 🔼 Figure 14 presents a qualitative comparison of image generation results from MagicTailor and other state-of-the-art methods across various domains, showcasing MagicTailor's superior performance in terms of text alignment, identity preservation, and overall image quality.
+> 🔼 Figure 6 shows a qualitative comparison of images generated by MagicTailor and other state-of-the-art methods across different domains, highlighting MagicTailor's superior performance in terms of text alignment, identity preservation, and image quality.
 > <details>
 > <summary>read the caption</summary>
-> Figure 14: More qualitative comparisons.
-We present images generated by our MagicTailor and SOTA methods of personalization for various domains including characters, animation, buildings, objects, and animals.
+> Figure 6: Qualitative comparisons.
+We present images generated by MagicTailor and the compared methods for various domains.
 MagicTailor generally achieves promising text alignment, strong identity fidelity, and high generation quality.
+More results are provided in Appendix D.
 > </details>